My first independent scholarly work is published!

 …And it is published in Time & Society, one of my favourite peer-reviewed journals!
 What is the article about, then?

-It is inspired by my earlier work on migration and asylum-seeking as contexts of waiting and being out of time as opposed to following normative and “right” timings.
+The study is written from a temporal point of view, thus, it is inspired by my earlier work on migration and asylum-seeking as contexts of waiting and being out of time as opposed to following normative and “right” timings.
 Here, however, I use some of these approaches to analyse child welfare practice in Sweden.

-The analysis draws on postcolonial theory, queer theory and critical childhood studies.
+I analyse uneven timings of child welfare interventions by drawing on postcolonial theory, queer theory and critical childhood studies.
 The article critically discusses developmentalism, which links to theories of developmental psychology which are popular in child welfare policy and practice.
 Developmentalism is also linked to modernist and colonial linear temporal orders that, for instance, appear in narratives about “West and the rest”, or binaries between the developed versus those underdeveloped/developing, the progressive versus the backward, to name a few examples.

 Themes addressed in the article are the absences and limitations of “the social” in terms of perspectives on problems and (social) change – central themes for social work.
 The article discusses how ideas about change are deeply rooted in developmentalist, modernist and neoliberal frameworks and reproduce wider societal and intersecting inequalities.
-I argue that although the temporalities leading to interventions may differ, and the timings are uneven, they still are confined to these frameworks and limit a discussion about change as societal.
-Unlike my Ph.D. thesis which focuses on children, this article pays more attention to assessments of parents, including differentiations made in terms of their potential to change for the better.

 More on temporality and differentiation/othering: